-WikiLeaks releases transcripts of Clinton Goldman Sachs speeches
+WikiLeaks releases transcripts of Clinton Goldman Sachs speeches | CNN Politics

 The Clinton campaign declined to confirm the authenticity of any of the transcripts and CNN cannot independently confirm their authenticity.
 But the campaign has not challenged any emails in other WikiLeaks releases and this is the second time transcripts from Clinton’s paid speeches have been made public by the group.

-Clinton's campaign compared the WikiLeaks hack to Watergate, the scandal that lead to the resignation of President Richard Nixon.
+Clinton’s campaign compared the WikiLeaks hack to Watergate, the scandal that led to the resignation of President Richard Nixon.

 “There is no getting around it: Donald Trump is cheering on a Russian attempt to influence our election through a crime reminiscent of Watergate but on a more massive scale,” Glen Caplin, a Clinton campaign spokesman, said Saturday.
 “We’re witnessing another effort to steal private campaign documents in order to influence an election.”